Carrot and oat fritters

 - Add bananas, grated carrots and oatmeal to the eggs, mix everything together.
 Let it stand for about 10 minutes so that the flakes absorb some moisture.

-- Set the oven (180 degrees with fan/convection).
+- Set the oven (180 °C with hot air circulation).
 Put the baking paper on a baking tray and slightly grease with oil or butter.

 - Form fritters on a baking tray.